paulipa/sico-wiki/tools/auth.md

 1. Check that there are no fleets scheduled to the time you are going to schedule
 1. Click on the create fleet button
 1. Fill in all needed information

+Notifications will automatically go out on discord `#operations-tracker` channel for new, deleted and edited operations.

 ## Discord Fleet Pings
 In order to send out a fleet ping on discord please use the ping formatter found on auth https://auth.silentcoalition.com/discordpingformatter/